lnxtt/XFileBlame/README.md

   -i you set the interval (in seconds) in which a search will be repeated

-  -o XfileBlame will show you live output(Currently analysed directory/Last found file) - You will still see if a
-     search begins or ends(all found files will be printed if that happens)
+    -o XfileBlame will show you live output(Currently analysed directory/Last found file) - You will still see if a search begins or ends(all found files will be printed if that happens)

+     After -0 you can give the arguments[0,1,2]

+        0 = only errors

+        1 = 0 + minimum output(search begin,end,results)

+        2 = all output

+     1 is default

 Type giving arguments: